Website Royal Papworth Hospital NHS Foundation Trust

-- Inbound flight to the UK of max. value of £800.
+- Inbound flight to the UK up to maximum value of £800 (including airport transfer),

 - Enhanced NHS Pension scheme, excellent maternity and paternity leave packages, discounts in local shops, restaurants and more.

-- Proof of successfully passing the NMC Part 1 Computer Based Test (CBT) or have an exam booked before middle of January.
+- Proof of successfully passing the NMC Part 1 Computer Based Test (CBT) within 4-6 weeks of interview/offer (if not in receipt already),

-- Minimum 2 years of working experience in acute hospital or community setting as a Registered Nurse (academic internships not considered).
+- Minimum 2 years of working experience in medium sized hospital setting as a Critical Care Nurse (ITU) (academic internships not considered),

 - Currently working, but gap no longer than 6 months since last position where they have stopped work to focus on English studies